Founding Colorado Central Telecom

 The company’s first client came online April 4, 2012.
 After rapid growth in northern San Luis Valley, the company expanded into the Upper Arkansas River Valley at the urging of the Chaffee County Economic Development Corporation.
 Monarch Mountain – the company’s first client in Chaffee County – came online January 1, 2013.

-Colorado Central Telecom now has nearly 1,900 clients throughout the San Luis Valley and Chaffee County.
+Colorado Central Telecom now has nearly 2,900 clients throughout the upper San Luis Valley, Chaffee County and Lake County.
 It’s certainly larger than it ever envisioned, and has gone through a name change, but its commitment to bridging the digital divide in central Colorado remains the same.